Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/17 - API/README.md

 **Skill Description**
 ----------
-The fellow demonstrates the ability to build a basic CRUD (Create, Read, Update, Delete) API.
+The Fellow demonstrates the ability to build a basic CRUD (Create, Read, Update, Delete) API.

 **Output**
 ----------